Mastercard/flow/IMPLEMENTATION_STATUS.md

 **Existing mutation gates remain:** API 100/100, report-core 90/90, core 94/95, Jupiter 82/97 mutation/line coverage.
 Current valid results are required; no threshold reduction or silent exclusion is authorized.
 Any necessary discovery correction requires separate justification.
-Cancellation of test reductions removes their before/after reduction comparisons, not these gates.
-Reporting work can proceed independently of mutation repair and the cancelled cleanup programme.
+Deferral of test reductions postpones their before/after reduction comparisons to cleanup, not these gates.
+Reporting work can proceed independently of mutation repair and the deferred cleanup phase.

 The core threshold failure and Jupiter's 38 unmutated failures were observed at historical endpoint 15177819, not freshly reproduced at the reconciliation endpoint